 15. Almond marzipan

-A typical Yucatecan sweet made with crushed almonds and a syrup prepared by boiling a mixture of water, honey, and cinnamon until it reaches the desired texture.
+A typical Yucatecan sweet made with crushed almonds and syrup, prepared by boiling a mixture of water, honey, and cinnamon until it reaches the desired texture.

 After combining the ingredients in a round baking dish, it is baked.
 When ready, it is flavored with rose essence, and additional pieces of almonds can be added.